5 Unique Destinations for Science Geeks

 The Georgia Straight named it “The Best Collection of Weird Things in Drawers” for good reason.
 One minute I found myself sliding open a drawer that contained a preserved tarantula hawk wasp, an insect that paralyzes a tarantula with its stinger and then lays its egg on or in the tarantula; its hatchling later feeds on the spider alive (disgusting, yes, but also fascinating).
 The next, I was in front of a collection of plants that can kill you with one touch.

 Beaty’s real star is the skeleton of an 85-foot-long blue whale floating over the entire collection.
 After it died on Prince Edward Island in 1987, local officials buried it, hoping nature would take its course.
 When Beaty scientists dug it up 20 years later, much of the odiferous blubber remained.
 It’s gone now, but you can still experience the smell by opening a vial of leftover blubber and wafting it toward you.
 The museum gets extra geek points for celebrating Charles Darwin’s birthday, Feb.
 12, with festivities that include an evolution-themed cake competition.

-–Written by David Folk.
-Top image of Diablo Dam by 4nadia/Getty Images.
+–Top image of Diablo Dam by 4nadia/Getty Images.

 This article originally appeared in AAA Washington member magazine, Journey.